Minimal surfaces with non-trivial topology in the three-dimensional Heisenberg group: Minimal surfaces in from non-simply-connected surfaces

 It is easy to verify that the first two equations only have a $z$-independent solution if $\cos \theta \neq 1$.
 This does not make sense in our case, since $f$ defines a surface.
 We thus can assume without loss of generality that $\cos \theta = 1$.
 But in this case $p = q = r = 0$ and the claim follows, since $M$, $X^{o}$ and $Y^{d}$ clearly satisfy the conditions \eqref{eq:closing}. \end{proof} The condition $ M (\tau, \lambda =1) = \id$ implies that we can choose without loss of generality $S(\lambda) \equiv \id$ above.
 Hence we obtain \begin{Corollary} Retain the notation and the assumptions of Theorem {\rm \ref{thm:closing}}.
 Let $\hat{f}$ be the minimal surface in $\Nil$ defined on $\mathcal{I}_e$ or $\mathcal{I}_w$ and defined from $F$ or $\tilde F \omega_0$ via the Sym formula \eqref{eq:symNil}.
 In particular, assume that the monodromy matrices $M(\tau,\lambda) = \rho(\tau,\lambda)$ are in $\LISU$ and all $\tau \in \pi_1(\Rim)$ and attain the value $\id$ for $\lambda = 1$.
 Then $\hat{f}|_{\lambda = 1}$ satisfies for all $z\in \mathcal{I}_e$ or $z\in \mathcal{I}_w$ and all $\tau \in \pi_1(\Rim):$

 if and only if the following holds$:$

 \end{Corollary}

-\begin{Remark} \mbox{} \begin{enumerate} \item A concrete example of minimal surfaces in $\Nil$ which has non-trivial topology is given in Section \ref{sbsc:helicoid}. \item If the extended frame is in one of the two open cells, then it will stay in the same open cell when subjected to the action of some symmetry.
+\begin{Remark} If the general extended frame is in one of the two open cells, then it will stay in the same open cell when subjected to the action of some symmetry.
 As a consequence, if a frame ever reaches the boundary between the two open Iwasawa cells, then it will stay there under the action of any symmetry.
-If $(\tau, \rho)$ denotes a symmetry of some $f$, then the image $f(\D)$ is the union of three parts: $f(\mathcal{I}_e)$, $f(\mathcal{I}_\omega),$ and $f(\mathcal{B})$, where $\mathcal{B}$ denotes the boundary between the open Iwasawa cells. \end{enumerate} \end{Remark}
+If $(\tau, \rho)$ denotes a symmetry of some $f$, then the image $f(\D)$ is the union of three parts: $f(\mathcal{I}_e)$, $f(\mathcal{I}_\omega),$ and $f(\mathcal{B})$, where $\mathcal{B}$ denotes the boundary between the open Iwasawa cells. \end{Remark}